 English Standard Version

-To fully appreciate Madai’s identity, we will briefly touch upon Elam and Asshur – with one verse each – before returning to them in detail in their own sections.
+To fully appreciate Madai’s identity, we will briefly touch upon Shem’s sons Elam and Asshur – with one defining biblical identification verse each – before returning to them in detail in their own sections.

-The modern day descendants of Elam [ancient Persia] are the Turks – the nation of Turkey [refer Chapter XVIII Elam & Turkey].
+The modern day descendants of Elam or ancient Persia are the Turks – the nation of Turkey [refer Chapter XVIII Elam & Turkey].

 New English Translation